Royal Moroccan Air Force: F-16 fleet improvements

-Possible F-35 acquisition

-Morocco is reported to be interested of purchase F-35s to counter its arch-rival Algeria which is reported to have placed order for 14 Su-57s.
-Israeli defence intelligence firm, JaFaj announced in January that Israeli Minister of Defence, Benny Gantz said that his Moroccan counterpart Abdellatif Loudiyi, the Moroccan Minister of Defence, is asking for Israel's help to convince the Biden administration to authorize the sale of F-35 to Morocco.

 Other purchases and upgrades

 In 2008, 4 C-27J Spartan tactical transport aircraft were also purchased from Finmeccanica subsidiary Alenia Aeronautica for 130 million euro, and the advanced trainer and CAS/COIN aircraft Alpha Jet E fleet was upgraded to the "E+ standard".
 General Atomics received in 2010 export licenses to sell an unarmed export version of the Predator to Saudi Arabia, Egypt, U.A.E. and Morocco.
 Six aerial firefighting Bombardier 415 Superscooper were also purchased in 2011.
 The modernization and upgrade of the former US Air Force base in Ben Guerir Air Base to support its F-16 Fighting Falcon aircraft is also important.
 In March 2013, it has been reported that the RMAF have purchased 3 EADS Harfang MALE UAVs decommissioned by France, but these would not have been delivered until 2020.

 In 2015, 3 refurbished CH-47D were received from the US, to be added to the 9 CH-47C delivered in 1979 and 1982 (originally 12 were acquired).

 In 2019, Government of Morocco requested purchase of 25 F-16 block 72 and was approved by The U.S. Department of State.
 A $2.8 billion contract was signed in 2020.
 First shipment of 12 new Vipers will be received in 2021.

-It has been proposed to upgrade the existing F-16's to the Viper standard.
+It has been proposed to upgrade the existing F-16s to the Block 72 standard.

 24 Apache helicopters were also ordered in 2020.